EloisaElias/Elo_portfolio/README.md

   	Tradeoffs
   		- Advantages: No complex ranking algorithm

-  	Dataset: Sklearn dataset - Iris
+  	Dataset: Sklearn dataset - Iris.csv

   	The fun part: page ranking algorithm using basic linear algebra, one of the first google pagerank algorithm